Dilysss/tp/docs/UserGuide.md

 ### Adding a student : `addstu`

-The `addstu` feature allows you to add a student to SETA.
+This feature allows you to add a student to SETA.
 To add a student, you must include their name, telegram handle and email.

 **Format**: `addstu n/NAME h/TELEGRAM_HANDLE e/EMAIL`